-Calculate the radius of a circle using the diameter, circumference, or area.
-Ideal for geometry calculations and understanding circle properties.
+Calculate the radius of a circle from diameter, circumference, or area.
+Free tool with formulas, examples, and instant results for geometry and design projects.

-The radius of a circle is one of its most fundamental properties.
-It is the distance from the center of the circle to any point on its circumference.
-This calculator allows you to determine the radius of a circle based on three different input parameters:
+Calculating the radius of a circle is essential for geometry, engineering, and everyday measurements.
+The circle radius represents the distance from the center point to any point on the circumference, making it a fundamental property in circular calculations.
+This radius calculator helps you quickly find the radius of a circle using three different input methods:

-The radius can be calculated from the diameter, circumference, or area using the following formulas:
+The radius of a circle can be calculated from the diameter, circumference, or area using these proven mathematical formulas:

 From Diameter ():